Dialysis & Pregnancy

 How likely is it that pregnancy and dialysis will coincide?

 However, dialysis pregnancies are generally quite rare.
-The reason for the low number is that a dialysis requirement in women more often also affects sexuality.
-This includes, for example, loss of sex drive, irregular or absent menstrual bleeding and frequent failure to ovulate despite menstrual bleeding.
+The reason for the low number is that dialysis often impacts other factors for women.
+These include, for example, loss of sex drive, irregular or absent menstrual bleeding and frequent failure to ovulate despite menstrual bleeding.
 As a result, dialysis pregnancies tend to occur unplanned in most cases.
 Please also keep in mind that pregnancies occur less frequently during peritoneal washing (PD) than during hemodialysis.
 On the other hand, it is important to know that successful pregnancies are more common after kidney transplantation than with all forms of dialysis.
-Maybe you can wait for a transplant.

 It's best to plan a pregnancy with your kidney team from the beginning.